AntSorokin/Arducam_Streamer/README.md

 ### 5. Update the Python Demo Script

-In `udp_server.py`, update the encryption parameters to match the ones used in the firmware:
+In `udp_server.py`, update the encryption parameters on line 29-30 to match the ones used in the firmware:
 ```python
 key = 'your-key'
 iv  = 'your-iv'